Flawless (Yeat song)

 "Flawless" (stylized as "Flawlëss") is a song by American rapper Yeat featuring fellow American rapper Lil Uzi Vert.
-Produced by BNYX, it was released as the opening track from Yeat's sixth extended play Lyfe (2022).
+Produced by Bnyx, it was released as the opening track from Yeat's sixth extended play Lyfe (2022).

 Composition

-The song begins with audio sampled from a video by internet comedian sharedatbitchlikeapizza, who is heard talking about his accessories that are literally made from dollar bills.
-In the chorus, Yeat raps about the products he buys with his wealth.
 The song only has one verse, performed by Lil Uzi Vert, who name-drops numerous brands that they have bought from, briefly shouts out producer Maaly Raw, and laments about the untrustworthy people around them.

 Critical reception

-Alexander Cole of HotNewHipHop gave a positive review, writing, "In the end, both artists delivered on a high level as we were provided with a banger called “Flawless” that will go off at any festival or party.
-As you will hear, the track features some ominous vocals in the background, while YEAT delivers a chorus about his extravagant lifestyle.
+Alexander Cole of HotNewHipHop gave a positive review, writing, "In the end, both artists delivered on a high level as we were provided with a banger called 'Flawless' that will go off at any festival or party.
+As you will hear, the track features some ominous vocals in the background, while Yeat delivers a chorus about his extravagant lifestyle.
 Uzi has a long verse in the middle of the track and it features one of [their] best flows yet.
 The two make a great team and this track".